Author of The Bug Out Book and The NEW Interactive Prepper’s Book of Lists

 Nearly everything to do with bugging out needs to be done ahead of time.
 When the time comes to evacuate, you want to be able to put your plans into motion quickly and flawlessly.
 This reduces stress tremendously.

 To get a FREE evacuation checklist and guide to download, go here.

 These actions are not last-minute actions.
 No matter what Plan A is, you need to have all of the above components in place long before any potential disaster occurs.

 So….all of this and I didn’t answer your question

-The biggest part of preparedness is being able to adapt to the situation at hand.
-For us, bugging in is our Plan A. That doesn’t mean we have disregarded Plans B and C, which are bugging out to a friend’s place by car, followed by bugging out to the same friend’s place on foot.
+The most significant part of preparedness is being able to adapt to the situation at hand.
+For us, bugging in is our Plan A. That doesn’t mean we have disregarded Plans B and C. (Bugging out to a friend’s place by car, followed by bugging out to the same friend’s place on foot.)
 We also have a second location should the first one be unavailable, which I suppose would be Plan D.